saltyorg/docs/docs/reference/guides/chazguides/no-media.md

 ➜  ~
 ```

 That file listing should match what’s displayed on the Google Drive website.
-If you've used the Saltbox scripted setup, those directories witll be spread across the three shared drives that get created.
+If you've used the Saltbox scripted setup, those directories witll be spread across the multiple shared drives that get created.

 Yours will probably contain “Movies” and “TV”.

-If it doesn’t, step one is to fix that.
+If it doesn’t match what’s displayed on the Google Drive website, step one is to fix that.
 Recreate or edit that `google:` rclone remote until the file listings match.
-If you've used the Saltbox scripted setup, examine the three shared drive remotes; the `google` remote is just a union of those.
+If you've used the Saltbox scripted setup, examine the shared drive remotes; the `google` remote is just a union of those.

 Do not continue until those two file listings match.
 They won’t match mine; they should both show the same files from YOUR gdrive.